 To help meet the increasing demand for higher education offerings created by the CCHE master plan's objective, many of Colorado's schools are embracing national online education trends.
 Research from the Sloan Consortium indicates that 60 percent of the nation's private-sector colleges and universities have encompassed online learning in their long-term strategies, and this trend is reflected by the growing number of online colleges in Colorado (sloanconsortium.org).
 Some private schools are helping lead the way and shape trends in Colorado online schools, according to a 2010 report from Education News Colorado (ednewscolorado.org), and public and private institutions are adding online courses to their curriculum to keep up with increasing demands.

 The number of occupational schools in Colorado is also climbing.
-Figures from Education News Colorado reflect an annual 5 percent climb in enrollment from 2005-2010, and a whopping 12 percent jump in enrollment in 2010 (ednewscolorado.org).
-Many of these programs focus on preparing graduates to enter the business world through the mainstreaming of a mix of technology to offer a competitive, state-of-the-art educational experience to students pursuing a degree in both brick-and-mortar settings and online schools.
+Figures from Education News Colorado reflect an annual 5 percent climb in enrollment from 2005-10, and a whopping 12 percent jump in enrollment in 2010 (ednewscolorado.org).
+Many of these programs use a mix of technology so students both on-campus and off-campus have the opportunity to learn relevant skills for their chosen career.